thim81/openapi-format/readme.md

 - Format a OpenAPI document by filtering fields, default sorting and saves it as a new file

-When you want to strip certain flags, tags, methods, operationID's, you can pass a `filterFile` which contains the specific values for the flags, tags, methods, operationID's.
+When you want to strip certain methods ,tags, operationIds, operations, flags you can pass a `filterFile` which contains the specific values for the methods ,tags, operationIds, operations, flags.

 This can be useful to combine with the sorting, to end-up with an order and filtered OpenAPI document.